 Every April, InfoMart sets and works toward the goal of improving our organization, our processes, and the general cleanliness of our daily working space during our Spring Cleaning Month.
-We clear away any cobwebs or dust on windowsills and take a vacuum to those hard-to-reach corners of the floors, but we also use this time to assess thoroughly and streamline our whole organization.
+We take a vacuum to those hard-to-reach corners of the floors, although many people prefer to use steam cleaners that can be purchased from sites similar to https://www.bissell.com/steam-and-hard-floor-cleaners/steam-cleaners.
+However, we also use this time to assess thoroughly and streamline our whole organization.

 Cleaning Physical and Digital Spaces